crt09/Console-Game-Engine/README.md

 # Console-Game-Engine
-The simple lightweight 2D framework to make games in console easier.
+The simple lightweight 2D framework to make games in console easier
 ## Getting started
 ### Installing
 * Create a `Console App (.NET Framework)` project in your IDE